deborah-shaw/CST336-Internet-Programming-Lab1/README.md

-# 💻 Deborah Shaw: Personal Portfolio Website
+# 💻 Deborah Shaw: Personal Website

 This is a simple, static personal website built with HTML5, CSS3, and a bit of embedded content from Google Forms.
 It was created for academic purposes as part of the CST336 Internet Programming course at California State University, Monterey Bay.